 This paper concerns the application of subset sampling and aggregation to achieve effective learners with computational efficiency on large-scale data.
 The general approach is to partition the dataset into (random) subsets on which local predictors are trained.
 Then, the prediction of test data is achieved by using an aggregation over the local predictors.

-Learning with subsets obtained from a given training set is not new and has been quite popular due to its potential to improve generalization performance.
+Learning with subsets obtained from a given training set has been quite popular due to its potential to improve generalization performance.
 Such an approach is called bagging when multiple predictors are treated the same, and their average is used in the aggregation stage as the overall predictor \citep{Breiman_1996a}.
-Bagging uses sampling with replacement to construct training datasets of the same size as the original dataset, similar to the bootstrapping technique.
-To achieve savings from a computational perspective as well as further improvements in generalization performance, bagging has been applied to randomly drawn training subsets; such methods are also known as subsample aggregating, shortly called subagging \citep{Buhlmann_and_Yu_2002, Andonova_et_al_2002, Evgeniou_et_al_2004}. \cite{Wolpert1992StackedGeneralization} and \cite{Breiman_1996b} propose, the so-called, stacking as an aggregation method.
+Bagging uses sampling with replacement to construct training datasets (i.e., subsets) of the same size as the original dataset, similar to the bootstrapping technique.
+To achieve savings from a computational perspective as well as further improvements in generalization performance, bagging has been applied to randomly drawn training subsets; such methods are also known as subsample aggregating, shortly called subagging \citep{Buhlmann_and_Yu_2002, Andonova_et_al_2002, Evgeniou_et_al_2004}. \cite{Wolpert1992StackedGeneralization} and \cite{Breiman_1996b} propose the so-called stacking as an aggregation method.
 Stacking optimizes the weights of the individual predictors used at the aggregation level and generally provides better prediction accuracy than a single estimator.
-More recently, \cite{BuhlmannMeinshausen2015Magging} offers a maximin aggregation approach, called magging, which inherits properties from bagging and stacking.
-In particular, magging uses a weighted average of the estimators, where subsamples are constructed similarly to bagging and estimator weights are optimized to solve a different optimization problem than the one for stacking.
+Later, \cite{BuhlmannMeinshausen2015Magging} offers a maximin aggregation approach, called magging, which inherits properties from bagging and stacking.
+In particular, magging uses a weighted average of the estimators, where subsets are constructed similarly to bagging, and estimator weights are optimized to solve a different optimization problem than the one for stacking.

 Although the bagging, stacking, and magging methods all successfully reduce the mean squared error of unstable training mechanisms via aggregation, they lack local proximity information of the samples with respect to training subsets.
 In this study, we offer a novel method that integrates the above ideas within a learning algorithm by using the proximity information of data points to localized subsets.
 Since our method works with local subsets of samples and resembles stacking by combining multiple learners in a global learner, we call our method ``LEarning with Subset Stacking'' or, in short, \LESS{}.
 As \LESS{} learns from the predictions of individual learners on the subsets, it can be considered a meta-learning algorithm.